How to Manage Time in the Elementary Classroom

 3. Use a Timer – for EVERYTHING

-The third time management strategy that can be used in a virtual or physical classroom and seems too simple to be true – using a timer or an alarm!
+The third strategy to manage time that can be used in a virtual or physical classroom and seems too simple to be true – using a timer or an alarm!
 You might’ve thought of it already.
 And you might use it already!

 But how you use it can HANDS-DOWN maximize your day when you’re strapped for time.